sunyue93/ads-instititute.github.io/ml-opt/winter2018.md

-## Machine Learning and Optimization reading group
+## Machine Learning and Optimization Reading Group

 Welcome to the page of the Machine Learning and Optimization Reading Group, Winter 2018!
 For past quarters, looks [below](#past-quarters).
 If you wish to give present at the